 Whether present or not, occupants of a room, suite, or apartment are held responsible for any unacceptable behavior, unacceptable conditions, etc. It is therefore the responsibility of residents to maintain a secure house, room, suite, or apartment, preventing unauthorized use and to be present in their room, suite, or apartment when visitors are present.

-Returning students select their rooms for the next academic year in March or April.
+Returning students select their rooms for the next academic year in April.
 Each year before room selection, resident assistant staff rooms are reserved by the director of residential life.
 Requests for roommates and halls are honored when possible.
-Housing assignments are made without regard to race, color, religion, gender, national origin, sexual orientation, disability, or age.
-In order for returning students to participate in the room selection process or be assigned room space, the student must be registered for classes for the next semester, pay a non-refundable $100 room deposit and have a housing agreement on file in the Office of Residential Life.
+Housing assignments are made without regard to race, color, national origin, ancestry, religion/creed, sex, sexual orientation, gender identity or expression, age, disability, genetic information, or veteran status.
+In order for returning students to participate in the room selection process or be assigned room space, the student must be registered for classes for the next semester, pay a non-refundable $100 room deposit, and have a housing agreement on file in the Office of Residential Life.

-New students receive their room assignments and the name(s) of their roommate(s) by mail in late July.
+New students receive their room assignments and the name(s) of their roommate(s) by mail in mid-July.

-For health and safety reasons, smoking is prohibited in all areas of the residence halls, including rooms, public areas, rest rooms, lounges, hallways, and stairwells.
+For health and safety reasons, smoking tobacco and vaping electronic cigarettes are prohibit- ed in all areas of the residence halls, including rooms, public areas, rest rooms, lounges, hall- ways, and stairwells.
+All tobacco substances, synthetic tobacco substances, and electronic cigarettes are prohibited in all classrooms and College buildings.
 Failure to follow this policy will result in judicial/student conduct action.
-Students who smoke outside a residence hall must be at least 25 feet from a residential facility.
+Students who choose to smoke/vape should do so at least 25 feet from doorways and residential facility entrances so that passers-by are not affected by second-hand smoke.

 Special Needs Housing

 Summer storage areas are not available.
-All personal items left in any residential facility, storage rooms, or public areas after the end of spring semester will be disposed of.
-Students will be billed for the removal of their items.
+All personal items left in any residential facility, storage rooms, or public areas after the end of spring semester will be discarded.
+Students will be billed for the removal of personal items.

 Due to consideration for the health and safety of residents, sport activities are not permitted in common areas of the residence halls.